turingschool/backend-curriculum-site/module4/lessons/building_and_testing_with_express.md

 # Building and Unit Testing an Express Application

-[Here](https://github.com/turingschool-examples/express-train) is a finished example of this app.
+[Here](https://github.com/turingschool-examples/express-train) is a finished example of this app (with the additional section at the bottom).
 You do not need to clone this to get started but it does provide a good reference if you want to check it out.

 ## Getting Started